Domestic Violence Charges in Las Vegas, Nevada

 |3rd Offense||Up to $10,000 in fines, 1 -5 years in jail; felony with no probation|

-The outcome of a battery domestic violence is case specific.
-Many of the penalties can be negotiated.
-To discuss your case call a domestic violence lawyer at 702-432-1000.
+The outcome of a battery domestic violence is case specific and many of the penalties can be negotiated.
+Call us at 702-432-1000 with any questions you may have.

 Our Negotiating Strength